espruino/BangleApps/apps/7x7dotsclock/README.md

 ![](dotsfontclock.png)

-best look in dark theme so far
+looks best with dark theme so far

 * A Clock with big numbers made of 7x7 dots
 * system widgeds ar not (yet) supported